lukebarousse/Custom_YouTube_Player/README.md

 ### 1. Include the Script

-Add the PlayerSync script to your page:
+Add the PlayerSync script to your page (host it on your preferred CDN or web server):

 ```html
 <script src="https://your-hosting.com/player-sync.js" async defer></script>
 ```

+**Note:** After deploying the script to your hosting (see Deployment section), replace `your-hosting.com` with your actual script URL.

 ### 2. Add Player Placeholders